-Why Cash Forecasting is the Top Tool for Decision Making
+Why Cash Forecasting Is The Number One Tool For Decision Making

 What is Cash Flow Forecasting?

 This process benefits the books by managing liquidity, and it's also good for the emotional state of its stakeholders.
-Forecasting prevents a scarcity mentality by bringing logic into decisions on the timing of business and capital expenditures.
+Cash flow projections prevent a scarcity mentality by bringing logic into decisions on the timing of business and capital expenditures.
 It helps decision-makers manage hiring on a more even keel, and its better overall for financial decision-making.

 What Happens When Cash Flow is Out of Control?

-In times like these, with so many challenges facing the energy industry, companies of all sizes are feeling the pressure.
-Your cash flow could feel like its gyrating out of control.
-It keeps you up at night, it leads to stress, feast-or-famine thinking, and it creates conflict amongst company stakeholders.
+When your cash flow is gyrating out of control, it keeps you up at night, it leads to stress, feast-or-famine thinking, and it creates conflict amongst company stakeholders.
 Cash flow problems can impact your business, your relationships, and your emotional state.

 Forecasting Reigns in Cash Flow Issues